rheamall/100-days-of-code-challenge/Basic Projects/Day 11/README.md

 ### Game rules: The goal is to to add up your cards to the largest number without going over 21.
 1. The deck is unlimited in size and you can play a new game as many times as you want.
 2. All the cards from 2 to 10 are counted as their face value.
 There are no jokers.
-The Jack, Queen and King each count as 10. and the other special card is the Ace, which can either count as a 1 or a 11 towards your total depending on whether you've gone over 21 or if you're under 21.
+The Jack, Queen and King each count as 10, and the Ace can either count as a 1 or a 11 towards your total depending on whether you've gone over 21 or if you're under 21, respectively.
 3. You get 2 cards in the beginning, and can view one of the cards of the dealer.
 4. Blackjack is the case when we have a hand with only 2 cards: ace + 10.
 If the dealer or the user has a blackjack, then the game ends.
 Whoever gets a blackjack wins.
 5. If your totals are the same, its a draw, even in the case of Blackjack.